meltano/meltano/docs/src/_guide/troubleshooting.md

 ## Meltano UI

-Meltano previously had a simple UI that was used for setting up basic pipelines and viewing basic logs.
+Early versions of Meltano promoted a simple UI feature that was used for setting up basic pipelines and viewing basic logs.
 Due to a refocusing of the product on the command line interface, the UI was deprioritized for continued feature enhancements.
+For [interactive plugin configuration](/reference/command-line-interface#how-to-use-interactive-config), we now recommend our `--interactive` config option in the CLI.

 Meltano will eventually have a UI again as the company and community grows.
 Please let us know your thoughts on what you would like to see in a future Meltano UI in [this GitHub discussion](https://github.com/meltano/meltano/discussions/6957).